Third - Sixth Grade

 Clubs and Leadership

 Within the elementary program, there are a wide range of elective classes and student activities available to help grow leadership skills, build discipleship, and foster community.
 Students are encouraged to participate in afterschool clubs and competitions to help them learn resilience, risk-taking, and responsibility.
-Some examples include the Robotics Club, Chess Club, and the Scripps Spelling Bee.
+Some examples include the Robotics Club, Chess Club, Archery Club, and the Scripps Spelling Bee.

 Sixth graders are allowed to join a beginning leadership organization called LIGHT (Leaders Inspiring Godly Habits Together), where they learn about servant leadership and participate in service projects throughout the year both at Logos Prep and in the local community.
 Each LIGHT meeting is started with a devotion where the students' faith is encouraged.